landaire/wowsunpack/README.md

 - Is not open-source
 - This utility's backing library can be easily adopted into other applications that would like to directly read game data
-- Slower (~2x margin using the CLI tool, ~6x margin using the GUI)
+- Slower (~2x using the CLI tool, ~6x using the GUI)
 - Does not expose meta information about the resources
 - Does not expose data in a machine-serializable format

-That two points are the big motivator for development of this utility.
+The first two points are the big motivator for development of this utility.
 Applications like [minimap_renderer](https://github.com/WoWs-Builder-Team/minimap_renderer) depend on game assets and reading these assets isn't easily automated with today's tools.